ignite/cli/docs/developer-guide/creating-messages.md

 }
 ```

+First, define a Cosmos SDK message type with proto `message`.
+The `MsgCreatePost` has three string fields:

+- creator
+- title
+- body

-First, we define a Cosmos SDK message type with proto `message`.
-The `MsgCreatePost` has three fields: creator, title and body.
-Since the purpose of `MsgCreatePost` is to create new posts in the store, the only thing it needs to return is an ID of a created post. `CreatePost` `rpc` is added to the `Msg` `service`:
+Since the purpose of `MsgCreatePost` is to create new posts in the store, the only thing the message must return is an ID of a created post.
+For example, the following code adds the `CreatePost` message to the `Msg` service and returns the `MsgCreatePostResponse` response.

 ```go
 service Msg {